Local Density of States

 harminv and then compute the LDOS by the Purcell formula shown above.
 The latter technique is much more efficient for high Q (small ), since one must run the simulation for a very long time to directly accumulate the Fourier transform of a slowly-decaying mode.
 The two calculations, we will demonstrate, agree to within discretization error, verifying the LDOS analysis above, and is asymptotically linear on a semilog scale versus as predicted.

-We'll first set up the two dimensional simulation with the metal cavity and PML absorbing boundary layers
+We'll first set up the 2d simulation with the metal cavity and PML absorbing boundary layers:

 (set-param! resolution 200) (define-param sxy 2) (define-param dpml 1) (set! sxy (+ sxy (* 2 dpml))) (set! geometry-lattice (make lattice (size sxy sxy no-size))) (set! pml-layers (list (make pml (thickness dpml)))) (define-param a 1) (define-param t 0.1) (set! geometry (list (make block (center 0 0) (size (+ a (* 2 t)) (+ a (* 2 t)) infinity) (material metal)) (make block (center 0 0) (size a a infinity) (material air))))